 Turtle Trax runs four sea turtle conservation beach projects located on the Pacific side of Costa Rica’s southern Nicoyan Peninsula.
-Volunteers can participate at the Caletas, Costa de Oro, and San Miguel projects, and there are internship positions available at all four projects.
+Volunteers can participate at Costa de Oro and San Miguel projects while internship positions as Research Assistant and Coordinators are available at all four projects.

 Costa de Oro

-Costa de Oro is a small beach town, and the project station house is on a beach-front property in the middle of the town.
-Costa de Oro is the newest of the four sea turtle beach conservation projects, and has been in operation since the 2011 season.
+Costa de Oro is a small village located alongside the beach.
+The project station house is situated right on the beach and has been in operation since 2011.
 Read more.

 Playa Corozalito is an undeveloped beach, and the project station house is located in the town of Corozalito, a 45 minute walk from the beach.
 We began monitoring this site in August 2008 in response to the local community’s reports of frequent sea turtle nesting events.
 Read more.